 Characteristics of project-based learning summarized:

-The basis is always a question or a problem from a real context.
+The basis is always a question or problem from a real context.

-Each course focuses on the learning objectives and skills of your employees, which are enhanced through independent solutions.
+Each course focuses on the learning objectives and skills of your employees and promotes them through independent solutions.

 Your employees must always have the opportunity to make their own decisions and develop their own strategies.

-At the end of the course, employees should be able to present their results in the course and discuss the solution path.
+At the end of the course, employees should be able to present their results in the course and discuss the path to the solution.

-Project-based learning hands over the responsibility to the learning employees themselves, making the role of the course leader rather passive.
-If you employ external trainers in your company, you should introduce them to the concept and convey this possibly unfamiliar role to them.
+Project-based learning transfers the responsibility to the learning employees themselves, making the role of the course leader rather passive.
+If you employ external trainers in your company, you should introduce them to the concept and convey this likely unfamiliar role to them.

-The course leader should mostly stay in the background and only interrupt the learning process in emergencies.
-If your employees actively seek assistance, it must also be provided; after all, you or the trainer, as the course leader, still have a leading role.
-Ideally, you try to integrate yourself into the group of learning employees to observe the learning process without influencing it.
+The course leader should mainly remain in the background and only interrupt the learning process in emergencies.
+However, when your employees actively request support, it must also be provided, after all, you or the trainer as the course leader still have a leading role.
+Ideally, you should try to integrate yourself into the group of learning employees to observe the learning process without influencing it.

-As mentioned, the high responsibility of learners and a rather passive role of the trainer is often initially unfamiliar – for responsible parties, trainers, and employees.
+As mentioned, the high responsibility of the learners and a rather passive role of the trainer can often be unfamiliar – for those responsible, trainers, and employees.
 To ensure that project-based learning in e-learning succeeds, here are four practical tips for you:

 4 Tips for Successful Project-Based Learning in E-Learning